iiisong/Georgia-Tech-Notes/README.md

 # Georgia Tech Notes

-This was created by me (Isaac Song '26) as a way to neatly save and share notes in the classes I'm taking.
+This was created by Isaac Song ('26) as a way to neatly save and share notes in the classes I'm taking.

 #### Contact Info:
 isong41@gatech.edu or isaacsong03@gmail.com